menghif/static-dodo/CONTRIBUTING.md

 ## Code Testing

-This project uses [Jest]() for testing.
+This project uses [Vitest](https://vitest.dev) for testing.
 You can run all the tests with the command:

 ```console
 npm test